symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/cookbook/menu.md

 In method `createAdminMenu` you can configure your header menu.

-If you want to add an item to menu you just need make:
+If you want to add an item you can do the following:

 ```php
 $menu->addChild('News', array('route' => 'Your_RouteName'));
 ```

-If you want to create a dropdown menu you just need make:
+This is how you create a dropdown menu:

 ```php
 $dropdownMenu = $this->addDropdownMenu($menu, 'Menu name',true);
 $dropdownMenu->addChild('Item1', array('route' => 'Your_RouteName'));
 $dropdownMenu->addChild('Item2', array('route' => 'Your_RouteName'));
 ```
-You can also add a divider between items in the dropdown menu:
+You can also add a divider between the items:

 ```php
 $dropdownMenu = $this->addDropdownMenu($menu, 'Menu name',true);